LooseLab/barcode_paper_nb/README.md

 Figures contained in the unused directory were used in the initial pre-print but not in the updated manuscript.

-Some directories, which do not contain a jupyter notebook to generate images, should ocntain a README explaining how to generate the image.
+Some directories, which do not contain a jupyter notebook to generate images, should contain a README explaining how to generate the image.
 ### Setting up the environment

 The minimal environment required to run these notebooks is specified in the [`environment.yml`][2] file.